bjadamson/ecst/README.md

  * NOTE: These are accompanying an earlier version of the library was that presented at **C++Now 2016**pdf

+## Terminology
+1. “Outer parallelism” is the term used in ECST which defines the concept of running multiple systems that do not depend on each other in parallel.
+Its implementation details will be analyzed in Chapter 10 (see thesis).
+Conceptually, an implicit directed acyclic graph is created at compile-time thanks to the knowledge of system dependencies.
+The execution of the implicit DAG is handled by a system scheduler type specified during settings definition.

+2. "Inner parallelism"
+Other that running separate systems in parallel, ECST supports splitting a single system into multiple sub-tasks, which can be executed on separate threads.
+Many systems, such as the ones that represent functionally pure com- putations, do not contain side-effects that modify their own state or that define interactions between the subscribed entities: these are prime examples of “em- barrassingly parallel” computations.
+In contrast, some systems (e.g. broad-phase collision spatial partitioning) require processing their subscribed entities on a single thread, in order to update data structures without explicit locking mechanisms.

 ---------------------------------------------------------------------------------------------------
 # FAQ #